-Field Ornithology Group of Sri Lanka [FOGSL] is completing 40 years of Conservation for the Birds and People in 2016 / 2017 .
+Field Ornithology Group of Sri Lanka [FOGSL] is completing 40 years of Conservation "Together for Birds and People" in 2016 / 2017 .
 This achievement was commemorated with the BirdLife Asia Council and the BirdLife International Global Council meeting up in Sri Lanka.
 A highlight of these events was the Bird Fair at the Thalawathugoda Wetland Sanctuary on Sunday the 20th November 2016.
 Much of the FOGSL’s pioneers and the present membership and the general public was at the venue braving the inclement weather making the occasion a well-attended and a successful one which included expatriate birdwatchers.

 |Picture courtesy - Field Ornithology Group of Sri Lanka - Public Group Facebook|

 I was there with my bird friendly buddy Wilson Kulasuriya and met with two pioneer FOGSL founder members.
 We represent the early membership of FOGSL and were of the old school of birdwatchers in Thalawathugoda that day.
 The following day photographs of us in discussion was posted in social media captioning “Friends make life a lot more fun.
 So here's to the crap we talk............”

 Much of the locals that frequented the venue that day did not carry binoculars or a spotting scope but almost all of them had a camera with them.
 A few did carry extremely expensive cameras while most others did carry a simple point and shoot digital camera which wouldn’t be of any use on a bird sitting a few meters across the waterway.

 In comparison all the expatriate birders did carry field glasses and a field guide of the common birds in Sri Lanka that was available for sale at the Bird Fair………..but some of them did carry expensive cameras alongside their field glasses as well.